Cultural history: Britain at the start of the sixties

 In the past few years, I’ve been writing about the cultural history of Britain in the late 1950s and early 1960s – a transitional and ambivalent period, when change was just emerging over the horizon.
-Some of this focuses on childhood and youth, but some of it doesn’t.
+Some of this writing focuses on childhood and youth, but some of it doesn’t.
 There may be more to come… Here are some samples:

 At the Crossroads: Alexis Korner and the British Rhythm and Blues Boom.
 Why and how did rhythm and blues music take off so dramatically in Britain at the start of the 1960s?
 And what does this tell us about ‘race’ and culture?
 Click here.